A Founder’s Perspective: Professional PDF Translation to Avoid Google Gaffes and Ensure Accuracy

 Businesses invest a lot of time and effort into the presentation of their documents.
 You work to make sure the information is clear, complete, and easy to understand.
 You format it to look sharp, neat, and appealing.
-Then, you save the file as a PDF to prevent unauthorized edits and make sure it looks uniformly good on every device.
+Then, you save the file as a PDF to prevent unauthorized edits and ensure it looks uniformly good on every device.

 Which is great – until you need to distribute it in a different language.